Skip to main content

 Our faculty members are constantly innovating and seeking out new opportunities to further develop the program to better benefit and prepare our students.
 For example:

-• We recently developed a new course, Englit 0762: Childhood Games, which examines key moments in the history of children's games from early optical toys and Victorian board games to video games and interactive technology like computer games, console games, and online game creation platforms.
+• We recently developed a new course, ENGLIT 0762: Childhood Games, which examines key moments in the history of children's games from early optical toys and Victorian board games to video games and interactive technology like computer games, console games, and online game creation platforms.
 Students will play select games to gain perspective on how they shape attention, strategy, and relationships to other players, knowledge that reveals how the cultural shaping of childhoods was likely experienced and enacted.
 Students will also gain perspective on the changing positioning and construction of children by adopting the roles of game producers, using theoretical and historical knowledge to inform game design.

 • We have an ongoing collaboration with global partners at Newcastle University, Ocean University of China, Catholic University of Chile, and the University of Antwerp, featuring programming on social justice for children in a global context.